 In the course of his monograph on Leonardo da Vinci, Vasari included a wonderfully descriptive paragraph about Mona Lisa and its first sentence has become one of the most vital and examined few words in all the canon of literature concerning Mona Lisa.
 It is loaded with information, and until the earlier part of the 20th Century was the standard source on this subject:

 “Prese Lionardo a fare per Francesco del Giocondo il ritratto di Mona Lisa sua moglie; e quattro anni penatovi lo lascio imperfetto, la quale opera oggi e appresso il Re Francesco di Francia in Fontanableo.”

 “Leonardo undertook to execute, for Francesco del Giocondo, the portrait of Mona Lisa his wife, and after he had lingered over it for four years, he left it unfinished; and the work is today in the possession of King Francis of France, at Fontainebleau.”

 [Note: Leonardo did not work on the portrait consistently over the four-year period, and, as with most of his paintings, he had others execute certain parts.
-It is known that he was also involved on other projects during this time, and he was frequently out of the city.]
+It is known that he was also involved on other projects during this time.]

 “Clearly, it was because of his profound knowledge of painting that Leonardo started so many things without finishing them; for he was convinced that his hands, for all their skill, could never perfectly express the subtle and wonderful ideas of his imagination.”
 Giorgio Vasari, 1568

-Vasari dates the execution of the painting to shortly after Leonardo’s return to Florence, which was in 1500.
+Vasari places the painting chronologically at Leonardo’s return to Florence, which was in 1500.
 Mona Lisa, born in 1479, was at that time a young woman in her early 20s.